 Shalom is the full scope of achievement of this same power: the return breath and ebb tide to the outflow of love; and the reaping of that which love has sown.
 In love we evoke the true self beyond polarity, imbuing the world with its unifying vision.
 In shalom we harvest the fruit of this effort, as dark places are renewed and rekindled, and finally all is set aglow.
 The world coalesces in God as a web of mutually gratifying relations, and as it slowly shines forth, it yields up a state of universal flourishing and resounding wholeness.
 To feel this brings new love that runs still deeper than before – in a fertile interplay, which spirals out forevermore.

 Love and shalom comprise the initial drive and the final aim of every soul’s living purpose, but these precious elements are rare finds within the experience we have come to expect and to know.
-The manner in which we have learned to navigate such experience has estranged us from our own divine nature.
+The manner in which we have learned to navigate this existence has estranged us from our own divine nature.
 We must now take up the charge to rediscover that birthright, and on a higher plane than ever before – so that we may in turn extend it consciously, and out into ever greater dimensions of creation.
 This has always been the quest of the ages: tracing back to the dawn of time; reaching down to the root and foundation of the world.

 The story of life began long ago, in the conception of its ancient elemental forces.
 Our universe issued forth from the silent churning of a deep and fertile void, as light shone through the primordial froth and foam.
 All things bloomed out of this sparkling ocean: consciousness surging and swelling in the great expanse, and souls shaped by waves of evolutionary advance.
-Finally, we emerged, and rose to the top – claiming agency over that same creative power bestowed by the sacred womb of old.
-This then was the means by which we were brought into being, delivered by the labors of the world; even guided by the very hand of God.
+Finally we emerged, and rose to the top – claiming agency over that same creative power bestowed by the sacred womb of old.
+This then was the means by which we were brought into being; delivered by the labors of the world, even guided by the very hand of God.

 All our travails are endured in pursuit of a singular objective, to draw out the good, the holy and the beautiful into a waiting and weary world.
-But those qualities reside only in the deep well of our heart, a well whose waters reflect the very movement of love and creation itself.
+But these qualities reside only in the deep well of our heart, a well whose waters reflect the very movement of love and creation itself.
 We yearn to rock and sway in such harmony with that movement, that we may in turn be animated by its timeless, sacred fire.
 That is our greatest destiny and desire.
-Time and again it slips our grasp; but still, we are hopeful it will one day be there for the taking: over the trees and beyond the hills, way out at rainbow’s end – or right up ahead, and just around the bend.
+Time and again it slips our grasp; but still, we are hopeful it will one day be there for the taking: over the trees and beyond the hills, way out at rainbow’s end – or just up ahead, and right around the bend.

-Across the sands of time, glimpses of God have faithfully been recorded; and as from a patchwork quilt, a pattern is slowly revealed.
+Across the sands of time, glimpses of God have faithfully been recorded; and as from a patchwork quilt a pattern is slowly revealed.
 The same sap flows in every tree, the same fire warms the hearth of every home.
-There is a love felt and spoken by the saints and the sages, and our soul has awoken to this wisdom of ages.
-Now we must solve all the riddles, so the treasure at last can be found.
+There is a love felt and spoken by the saints and the sages, and our soul has awoken to that wisdom of ages.
+Now we must solve all their riddles, so the treasure at last can be found.
 Purest gold, perfect diamond, and long lost pearl of great price: these are no less than the spirit divine, the wind under wing, and the trust born of self-sacrifice.
 Such is the wonder of the world, or so they say – for such is the boundless heart of life.